 - Supports round-trip workload mobility via cold migration.

-- vSphere 6.5.0d (build 5318154) or higher is required for the on-premises embedded vCenter Server Appliance deployment.
+- vSphere 6.5.0d (build 5318154) or higher is required for the on-premises embedded or external vCenter Server Appliance deployment.

 - VPN connectivity from the VMC management gateway to the on-premises environment.